escottalexander/stablecoin-challenge/README.md

 Great work!
 Your contract has all the necessary functionality to help people get CORN loans.

->👇 Now try to tackle these optional gigachad sidequests
-> The front end doesn't have any special components for using these side quests but you can use the Debug Tab to trigger them
+>👇 Now try to tackle these optional gigachad sidequests.
+The front end doesn't have any special components for using these side quests but you can use the Debug Tab to trigger them

 ### ⚔️ Side Quest 1: Flash Loans